 Client, Gateway, and Session Event Scripts

 Scripts can be set to activate on specific events that occur during runtime.
-For example, you can triggering a script to run when a vision client starts, or on certain time intervals.
+For example, you can trigger a script to run when a vision client starts, or on certain time intervals.

 Once Enabled, these scripts are fired whenever a Tag value changes or an alarm event happens.
 You can use them for additional diagnostics, to set additional Tags, or to react to an alarm event.
 Because these events are on Tags, they are Gateway Scoped.